National Insurance Contributions (NI)

 Trivial Benefits in Kind

-As announced at Autumn Statement 2014, from April 2015 there will be a statutory exemption from tax and national insurance for qualifying trivial benefits in kind (BIKs) costing £50 or less.
+From 6 April 2016 there will be a statutory exemption from tax and national insurance for qualifying trivial benefits in kind (BIKs) costing £50 or less.
 There will be an annual cap of £300 for office holders of close companies (which would include the directors of most owner managed businesses), and employees who are family members of those office holders.
 Those affected by this cap will be able to receive a maximum of £300 worth of trivial benefits in kind each year exempt from tax.

 Other changes to Benefits in Kind